unit8co/darts/docs/userguide/forecasting_overview.md

 Optionally there is also pickle specific keyword arguments `protocol`, `fix_imports` and `buffer_callback`.
 More info: [pickle.dump()](https://docs.python.org/3/library/pickle.html?highlight=dump#pickle.dump)

-With torch models we make sure to save the model parameters and the architecture itself at its current state.
+With torch models, the model parameters and the training state are saved.

 **Example:**
 ```python